pergus/netbox-zabbix/docs/tagmapping_model.md

 # NetBox Zabbix Plugin - TagMapping Documentation

+## Overview

 The TagMapping in the NetBox Zabbix plugin defines how NetBox object fields are mapped to Zabbix tags for devices and virtual machines.
-This document explains the TagMapping's structure, fields, and usage.
+This document explains the TagMapping's structure, fields, properties, methods, and usage.

-## Overview
+## Model Definition

 The TagMapping provides a flexible way to configure which NetBox object fields should be exported as tags in Zabbix.
 Separate mappings can be defined for devices and virtual machines, allowing different tagging strategies for each object type.